AmeyaK17/Beep-E-Commerce-Website/README.md

 - Carousel -> Implemented the code in HTML and CSS, but is somehow not working
 - Responsiveness

 (P.S.
-If you find the bug, please me know!)
+If you find the bug in carousel, please me know!)